JuliaDynamics/DrWatson.jl/docs/src/real_world.md

             push!(toypar_h[wi], toyp)
         end
     end
     return @dict toypar_h
 end

 N = 2000; T = 2000.0
 file = produce_or_load(
-    datadir("mushrooms", "toy"), # prefix
+    datadir("mushrooms", "toy"), # path
     @dict(N, T), # container
-    g # function
+    g, # function
+    prefix = "fig5_toyparams" # prefix for savename
 )
 @unpack toypar_h = file
 ```
 Now, every time I run this code block the function tests automatically whether the file exists.
-Only if it does not then the code is run.
+Only if it does not, then the code is run while the new result is saved to ensure I won't have to run it again.

 The extra step is that I have to extract the useful data I need from the container `file`.
 Thankfully the `@unpack` macro from [Parameters.jl](https://mauro3.github.io/Parameters.jl/stable/manual.html) makes this super easy.